Want to participate in a sex study?

-If you are a researcher and would like your study added to this page, please email the following information to email@example.com: the title and weblink for your survey, a sentence about the selection criteria (e.g., gender or sexuality restrictions), a sentence describing what will be asked of participants, the anticipated end date for data collection, and a note indicating whether your study has been approved by an IRB or ethics committee.
+If you are a researcher and would like your study added to this page, please email a one-paragraph description modeled after the postings below to email@example.com.
+This paragraph should include the title and weblink/contact information for your survey, a sentence about the selection criteria (e.g., age, gender, or sexuality restrictions), and a sentence or two describing what will be asked of participants.
+Although it will not be posted on this page, please email the anticipated end date for data collection, as well as a note indicating whether your study has been approved by an IRB or ethics committee.

 Thank you for your contributions to the science of sex!

 - Experiences, Practices, and Desires in Polyamorous Relationships (Western University) – Are you currently in polyamorous relationships?
 The Western Love Lab is looking for individuals to participate in a study on relationship processes in polyamory.
 To be eligible for the study, you must identify as polyamorous, currently be in romantic relationships with at least two partners, and be at least 18 years old.
 Participation involves completion of an online survey.
 [Added February 16, 2017]